hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 so created a simple one to try and look at the same in some simple, silly and stupid ways.

-Also noticed that many of the sites show the sorted list based on the last Rolling Ret value, as it stands on the day one is looking, rather than by looking at it for how it panned out over the full time period or so.
-And also some times the rating (not sorted ranking) is missing for some of the entities.
+Also noticed that some of the sites show the sorted list based on the last Rolling Ret value, as it stands on the day one is looking, rather than by looking at it for how it panned out over the full time period or so.
+And also some times the rating/ranking (not sorted order) is missing for some of the entities.
 So also I wanted to have a stupid look across entities (MFs/indexes/...) in stupid/silly ways.

-This fetches the nav data from the AMFI website.
+This fetches the Indian MFs nav data from the AMFI website.

-NOTE: Rating provided by independent 3rd parties will be based on collating a score over multiple parameters and or some more additional validation/crosscheck.
+NOTE: Rating/Ranking provided by independent 3rd parties will be based on collating a score over multiple parameters and or some more additional validation/crosscheck.
-AND this program DOESNT have intelligence for either of it, So the sorted list this prg generates/shows is not accurate at all for n number of reasons.
+AND this program DOESNT have intelligence for either of it, So the sorted list this prg generates/shows is not accurate at all and can potentially be misleading for n number of reasons.

 NOTE: Even the sites will show more as well as relavant parameters to get a guage of how the entity is performing wrt different important aspects.
 So please do look at those along with the ratings from independent agencies to get the better picture of how the entity is performing.
-This program doesnt do any of these more fine grained analysis, so dont use this for anything other than timepass.
+This program doesnt do any of these more fine grained and or appropriate analysis, so dont use this for anything other than timepass.

 NOTE: This is a purely experimental program to explore somethings, which I had in mind.
 And is not suitable for making any investment or divestment decisions and or